 Irish children were not just illegally provided to Irish families there were also provided to families in the United States.
-In June 1954, the American Embassy in Dublin brought to the attention of the Irish Authorities what it believed to be criminal activities involving falsification of birth records.
+In June 1954, the American Embassy in Dublin brought to the attention of the Irish Authorities what is believed to be criminal activities involving the falsification of birth records.
 Numerous American women had claimed to have given birth in Dublin and sought to have their babies added to their passports.
 The practice of placing Irish babies abroad was made illegal by the 1952 Adoption Act.

-The 1952 Adoption Act had also made it illegal for an agency to receive money for anything other than maintenance of the children in its care.
-However, following on from documents seen by the RTE Investigates team it appears that some women were charged for the care of their babies despite the (illegal) adoption having already taken place.
-One such case was that of Neil Dargan, who spoke to RTE Investigates, he had been illegally adopted within 10 days of his birth however, his birth mother paid the fee for her sons maintenance to St Patrick’s Guild for a further three months at their insistence.
+The 1952 Adoption Act had also made it illegal for an agency to receive money for anything other than the maintenance of the children in its care.
+However, following on from documents seen by the RTE Investigates team it appears that some women were charged for the care of their babies despite the (illegal) adoption has already taken place.
+One such case was that of Neil Dargan, who spoke to RTE Investigates, he had been illegally adopted within 10 days of his birth however, his birth mother paid the fee for her son’s maintenance to St Patrick’s Guild for a further three months at their insistence.

 In the course of its research, RTE Investigates discovered that numerous powerful and prominent members of Irish society had been involved in the facilitating of illegal adoptions.
 These individuals included Professor Eamonn de Valera Jr who was at the time a Consultant Gynaecologist at Holles St National Maternity Hospital.
 Professor de Valera in some cases even set up antenatal appointments for women who were not pregnant to facilitate the illegal adoptions.
-This was being done almost a decade after the 1952 Adoption Act.
+This was done almost a decade after the 1952 Adoption Act.

 Many of the people that have been contacted by TUSLA have attempted to obtain information regarding their births and subsequent adoptions.
 However, the implementation of the General Data Protection Regulation (GDPR) in the EU has greatly frustrated their attempts despite the Regulation being created to protect and give access to personal data.
 GDPR is being given as a reason has to why the information cannot be shared.
-Dr Maeve O’ Rourke speaking to RTE Investigates stated “There’s no justification for telling somebody that they are adopted, then turning around and saying I can tell you that, but I can’t tell you who you are.
+Dr. Maeve O’ Rourke speaking to RTE Investigates stated “There’s no justification for telling somebody that they are adopted, then turning around and saying I can tell you that, but I can’t tell you who you are.
 That is not the proper interpretation of GDPR, we have not seen where that is coming from”.